 Domestic violence

-- Any form of actual or threatened physical or emotional harm frequently used by one person in a household to maintain power over another
+- Any form of actual or threatened physical or emotional harm committed by one member of a household against another, frequently used as an extension power by the perpetrator against the person experiencing the violence

-- Intimate partner violence: physical, psychological, emotional, or sexual violence that is carried out by a cohabitating or noncohabitating partner
+- Intimate partner violence (IPV): any form of physical, emotional, or sexual violence that is carried out by a cohabitating or noncohabitating intimate partner against the other

-- Physicians are not legally permitted to report domestic violence without patient consent.
+- Physicians may not report domestic violence without patient consent.

-- In cases where the patient refuses assistance, the physician should reiterate that they support the patient and are available to provide aid at any time.
+- If the patient refuses assistance, the physician should reiterate that they support the patient and are available to provide aid at any time.

 Driving restriction